Marine life of Malapascua

 Marine life of Malapascua;

 You can find many species of cone snails found on coral reefs all over the world.
-Cone snails are large predatory, carnivorous snails.
-They can live on coral or on sandy bottoms.
+First of all cone snails are large predatory, carnivorous snails.
+Secondly, they can live on coral or on sandy bottoms.
 The elongate, cone-shaped shell of the cone snail is often richly coloured with intricate patterns.
 For example all cone snail uses a harpoon-like proboscis to spear and inject poison into their prey.
 As a result the poison leaves the prey (worms, fish or molluscs) paralysed and depending on the species of snail can even be hazardous to humans.

 The giant clams can grow up to very large sizes (up to 120 cm across) and live for over 100 years.
 They have thick shells with a wavy edge and even when closed, part of their mantle is visible.
 Their mantle can be brownish yellow to iridescent blue of green.
 However, although giant clams are filter feeders they also get supplemental nourishment from the symbiotic algae that live in their mantle.

 The shell of the cowrie snail is smooth and egg-shaped.
 It comes with a flat bottom that has a long thin opening.
 Above all there are many different species and they have a wide range of sizes and colours.
 This carnivorous snail usually hides during the day and emerges at night to hunt.
 For instance spot them on the reef or a sandy bottom.
-The mantle is often extended and can completely cover the shell.
+The cowrie snail will often extend the mantle.
+For example, this mantle can completely cover the shell.